| By Maureen O'Gara | Article Rating: |

 The acquisition of Sterling, whose B2B wares include network- and cloud-based data storage and managed hosting as well as application and computing services, is supposed to help organizations create more intelligent and dynamic business networks by simplifying and automating the way they connect and communicate with customers, partners and suppliers both on-premise or through the cloud.

-IBM figures Sterling, which is not core to AT&T, will give it more skills in integrating key business processes through the entire cross-channel
+IBM figures Sterling, which is not core to AT&T, will give it more skills in integrating key business processes through the entire cross-channel solution lifecycle, from marketing and selling to order management and fulfillment.

 It said these offerings also give clients the flexibility to manage their networks of business partners through public or private cloud computing environments.